miwipe/KapCopenhagen/README.md

 ```
 which includes a single Alnus sample, the closest outgroup with a tight chloroplast divergence date.
 This outgroup sample is necessary to calibrate the phylogeny.

-We also used three extra sequences not on NCBI, from Inger Alsos's arctic plant genome data.
+We also used three extra sequences not on NCBI, from the PhyloNorway plant genome dataset (which can be found in the data folder).
 These were:
 ```
 Betula_fruticosa-216991.TROM_V_201226.BXA-CDT.chloro.fasta
 Betula_nana_nana-216990.TROM_V_96939.BMB-CC.chloro.fasta